awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 ### GetBranchKeyVersion

-This operation MUST be supplied a `branchKeyId`, `branchKeyVersion`, and `kmsKeyId` as input.
+On invocation, the caller:

+- MUST supply a `branch-key-id`
+- MUST supply a `branchKeyVersion`
+- MAY supply a list of grant tokens

-To get a branch key from the keystore this operation MUST call AWS DDB `GetItem` using the `branch-key-id` as the Partition Key and "version:" + `version` value as the Sort Key.
+To get a branch key from the keystore this operation MUST call AWS DDB `GetItem` using the `branch-key-id` as the Partition Key and "version:" + `branchKeyVersion` value as the Sort Key.

 The AWS DDB response MUST contain the fields defined in the [branch keystore record format](../branch-key-store.md#record-format).
 If the record does not contain the defined fields, this operation MUST fail.